-8. Election of the Directors
+8. Election of Directors

 The Chairman of the Nominations Committee and/or Corporate Governance Committee will present the nominees for election as members of the Board of Directors, including the independent directors.
-The list of nominees, with their profiles, will be provided in the Information Statement to be sent to the stockholders prior to the meeting.
+The list of nominees, with their profiles, are provided in the Information Statement posted in the Bank's website.